-Mueller's office questioned Sessions in Russia investigation
+Mueller's office spoke with Sessions, Comey in Russia investigation

 According to CNN research

-, Sessions is the 15th member of the Trump administration, including former and current officials, who are known to have been interviewed in the Russia investigation that is currently led by Mueller and was previously led by then-FBI Director James Comey.
+, Sessions is the 15th member of the Trump administration, including former and current officials, who are known to have been interviewed in the Russia investigation that is currently led by Mueller and was previously led by Comey.

 Last week, two people familiar with the process told CNN